 Moments after you’ve switched your tassel from right to left and you’re declared a college graduate, reality hits: “I’ve earned my degree.
 I’m going back home to live with my family.
+I need a job.
 Now what?”

-To ascend from the basement of your family home and into the workforce as quickly as possible, here’s how to get your job search on the right track:
+To ascend from the basement of your family home and into a new job as soon as possible, follow these steps:

 Polish your résumé, cover letter, and LinkedIn profile

 Your résumé should include specific accomplishments, quantifying where possible.